-3.2.1 Drains shall be of sufficient size and gradient to transport surface water from the site, and be capable of handling the rainfall calculated to fall on roof and paved areas of the site during a storm with a 10% probability of occurring annually.
+3.2.1 Drains shall be of sufficient size and gradient to transport surere water from the site, and be capable of landing to lair an calculated to fall on rotation payed are sof the site during a storm with a 10 b probability of occurring annually.
 No drain shall have an internal diameter of less than 85 mm.